ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Countering Out-of-Bounds Reads and Writes (Buffer Overflow)

- 🧪 **Lab: Please try lab [oob1](https://best.openssf.org/labs/oob1.html), which lets you experiment in how to counter an out-of-bounds vulnerability.**
+ 🧪 **Lab: Please try lab [oob1](https://best.openssf.org/labs/oob1.html), which lets you experiment on how to counter an out-of-bounds vulnerability.**

 *Labs are optional, but you're strongly encouraged to try them!*